UltraMantis Black: The Arcane Horde and The heXed Men (2015–2016)

 In early 2015, Chikara started the Challenge of the Immortals tournament with UltraMantis Black appointed captain of one of the ten teams.
 In the draft, he picked Kodama, Obariyon and Oleg the Usurper for his team, named "The Arcane Horde".
 On September 9, UltraMantis announced he was forced to retire from professional wrestling due to leg injuries he had suffered over the past few months.

 Afterwards, UltraMantis Black continued appearing for Chikara as a manager for the Arcane Horde.
 In April 2016, he entered a storyline, where Hallowicked and Frightmare used the Eye of Tyr to turn him to their side.
 UltraMantis himself then took control of Icarus, Kodama and Obariyon's minds to add them to the new group.
 On December 3, after the heXed Men had been defeated in the 2016 torneo cibernetico, Ophidian stole the Eye of Tyr from UltraMantis Black, releasing him from under its spell.
 This led to UltraMantis standing up from his wheelchair, saying he remembered everything and chasing Hallowicked from the ring.

 Grand Champion (2017)

 On February 4, 2017, UltraMantis Black appeared at Chikara's season 18 opener, seemingly announcing his return to in-ring action.
 During the announcement UltraMantis wore the Grand Championship belt, which was last held by Hallowicked.
 It was later confirmed that UltraMantis Black was the actual Grand Champion, having won the title during season 17, which had been taped at the end of 2016 on December 29.
 He lost the title to Juan Francisco de Coronado on April 1.
-On May 27, UltraMantis Black teamed up with Dasher Hatfield, Icarus, Ophidian and the returning Mister Zero to defeat Frightmare, Hallowicked, El Hijo del Ice Cream, Juan Francisco de Coronado and the returning Gran Akuma in a ten-man tag team match.
-This match was said to be his final match in Chikara.
+On November 24, 2018, UltraMantis Black competed in a 14-man elimination match at CHIKARA Cibernetico - 7 Man Army as part of Team CHIKARA, where his team would be defeated in what would be his final match for the promotion.